apache/zeppelin/docs/interpreter/scio.md

 ## Using the Scio Interpreter

 In a paragraph, use `%scio` to select the **Scio** interpreter.
 You can use it much the same way as vanilla Scala REPL and [Scio REPL](https://github.com/spotify/scio/wiki/Scio-REPL).
 Context is shared among all *Scio* paragraphs.
-There is special variable **argz** which holds arguments from Scio interpreter settings.
+There is a special variable **argz** which holds arguments from Scio interpreter settings.
 The easiest way to proceed is to create a context via standard `ContextAndArgs`.

 ```scala
 %scio